PrestigiousP/Jpg-to-ASCCII-filter/README.md

 # python-filter
-A program used to filter images in python, primarily used for dice art.
+A program used to filter images in python, primarily used for ASCII art.

 ## Important note:
 Each time the program is used, the file is going to be overridden.
 If you want to keep your file, make a copy before running the program again.